 The mission of the Graft Processing and Cellular Therapies Committee is to recommend policies, programs, and actions pertaining to the handling of a harvested product, including: storage, preparation and manipulation, equipment, product transportation, and documentation within a cell processing center.
 This includes the conduct of individuals and processes related to these practices.
-The committee also focuses on cellular therapy, which is increasingly important in haemato-oncology, transplantation, and regenerative medicine, in relation to graft source, graft processing and manipulation.
+The committee also focuses on cellular therapy, which is increasingly important in haemato-oncology, transplantation, and regenerative medicine, in relation to cellular product source, processing, and in the coming years, in relation to advanced therapeutic medicinal products.